SitecoreNA/Sitecore-CDP-Scripts/Experiences/Web/readme.md

 # **How to "install" a demo bar**

+You first need to have the Sitecore JS library installed on your target website.

-Copy and paste the provided code for the demo/data bar into a Sitecore Web Experience.
+Copy and paste the provided code for the demo/data bar into a new Sitecore Web Experience.

-Then either "preview" or set the Experience live.
+Then either "Preview" or set the Experience live.

 *Add Page Targeting if you are using a shared enviorment + setting live*